TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/networking/enet_cpsw_gptp_lwip.md

     \image html gptp_pps_out_scope_capture.jpg **Figure**: Signal captured on oscilloscope

 ## Create a network between EVM and host PC
-EVM and PC has to connected directly as shown below using CAT6 or CAT5 cable.
-If there is ethernet switch placed in between, make sure the switch is gPTP capable.
-Connect both EVM and PC to a DHCP server to get the IP addressess.
+EVM and PC has to be connected directly as shown below using CAT6 or CAT5 cable.
+If there is an ethernet switch placed in between, make sure the switch is gPTP capable.
+Connect both EVM and PC to a DHCP server to get the IP addresses.
   \imageStyle{Lwip-gPTP-setup.png,width:30%}
   \image html Lwip-gPTP-setup.png Local network between PC and EVM